iblh/hexo-theme-material/content/blog/server/2014-11-09-cubox-fileserver-archlinux.md

 	3,8,13,18,23,28,33,38,43,48,53,58 * * * * sleep 37 ; wget -O - http://freedns.afraid.org/dynamic/update.php?key= >> /tmp/freedns_pasithee_mooo_com.log 2>&1 &

-On Arch Linux you need to do the following changes to use it with `systemd/Timers`.
+On Arch Linux you need to do the following changes to use it with `systemd/Timers` (see [here](https://wiki.archlinux.org/index.php/Systemd/Timers)).
 First we need to create a new timer `vim /etc/systemd/system/afraid.org.timer` and add the following lines

 	[Unit]
-	Description=afraid.org for pasithee.mooo.com
+	Description=timer for service afraid.org.timer
 	Requires=network-online.target
 	Requires=network.target
 	After=dhcpcd.service